Tantanok221/.claude/commands/work.md

        - **"Skip this step"**: Move past the current micro-task without applying changes (with a warning if it's a dependency for future steps).
        - **"Done Task" / "Finish this task"**: Indicate that the *current task from the todo list* is complete and exit the interactive session to proceed to the update and commit step.
        - **"Cancel"**: Exit the interactive session, abandoning the current task without marking it complete.
-     - **[--lite Mode Adjustment]**: In `--lite` mode, after presenting proposed changes, the AI will wait for a very short duration for explicit interruption.
-If no interruption occurs, it will automatically assume "Apply and Continue" and proceed to the next micro-task.
-It will still *show* the changes but won't *explicitly ask for confirmation* unless a specific instruction from the user breaks the auto-progression.
-       Example in `--lite` mode:
-       "Proposed changes for `components/LoginPage.js`: [shows snippet].
-Automatically applying and proceeding to next step (type 'stop' or 'modify' to intervene)."
-   - **Apply Changes (on User Approval)**: Only write to files or make persistent changes to the codebase *after* explicit user approval for that specific micro-task (or automatic approval in `--lite` mode).
+   - **Apply Changes (on User Approval)**: Only write to files or make persistent changes to the codebase *after* explicit user approval for that specific micro-task.
    - **Loop or Conclude**:
      - If more sub-steps remain for the current task (as inferred by AI or guided by user), continue the interactive loop.
      - If the user explicitly says "Done Task" or the AI infers the current task's completion and all micro-tasks are approved: Proceed to "Update Progress & Commit Task."